adhocteam/widget-poc/doc/embedding.md

 # Implementing the Provider Search Widget

-1. Add a container for the widget to be injected into:
+1. Add a container for the coverage data for each plan on the page to be injected into:

    ```
    <div data-plan-id="<plan-id>" data-fips-code="<fips-code>" data-zip-code="<zip-code>"></div>